-Exception: A controlled power pressing of an extended inverted stunt (example: handstand) to shoulder level is allowed.
+Exception: A controlled lowering of an extended inverted stunt (example: handstand) to shoulder level is

 Clarification 1: The stunt may not pass above prep level and then become inverted at prep level or below.
 (The momentum of the top person coming down is the primary safety concern.)